IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning: Method

 Since the target $\tilde{\mathbf{e}}_i$ is decoupled from the batch, this term exerts a purely attractive force on the encoder.
 It effectively asks the network to predict the instance's latent coordinate, which is positioned by global geometric constraints.

 \textbf{Total Loss.} The complete objective is a sum:

-Notably, IConE does not require temperature scaling.
-Contrastive methods use temperature to control the sharpness of the softmax distribution over negatives; since IConE replaces this implicit competition with direct geometric losses, it eliminates this sensitive hyperparameter.
+where each term plays a distinct, complementary role, which we isolate empirically in Appendix F. Notably, IConE does not require temperature scaling.
+Contrastive SSL use temperature to control the sharpness of the softmax distribution over negatives; IConE replaces this implicit competition with direct geometric losses and eliminates this sensitive hyperparameter.
 The gradient structure reveals why IConE's anti-collapse mechanism is mathematically batch-agnostic.
 The encoder parameters $\theta$ receive gradients only from the attractive terms ($\mathcal{L}_{\text{vi}}$ and $\mathcal{L}_{\text{vv}}$).

 The encoder is never explicitly pushed away from other instances in the batch; it is only pulled toward its specific anchor.
 This is a fundamental departure from contrastive learning, where the gradient for $\mathbf{z}_i$ depends on the summation over negatives $\sum_{j \neq i} \exp(\mathbf{z}_i \cdot \mathbf{z}_j)$.